-In the Gospel of Matthew, the people of Israel were waiting for the Messiah, their king.
+The gospel of Matthew begins with the people of Israel were waiting for the Messiah, their king.
 Matthew begins his book by showing how Jesus Christ was a descendant of David.
 But Matthew goes on to show that God did not send Jesus to be an earthly king, but a heavenly king.
-His kingdom would be much greater that David’s because it would never end.
+His kingdom would be much greater than David’s because it would never end.
 Even at Jesus’ birth, many recognized him as a king.
 Herod, the ruler, as well as Satan, was afraid of Jesus’ kingship and tried to stop him, but others worshipped him and brought royal gifts.
-We must b willing to recognize Jesus for who he really is and worship him as king of our lives.
+We must be willing to recognize Jesus for who he really is and worship him as king of our lives.

 Jesus gave the Sermon on the Mount, directions for living in his kingdom.
 He also told many parables about the difference between his kingdom and the kingdoms of the earth.
 Forgiveness, peace, and putting others first are some of the characteristics that make one of the great in the future kingdom of God.
 And to be great in God’s kingdom, we must live by God’s standards right now.
 Jesus came to show us how to live as faithful subjects in his kingdom.

-Jesus was formally presented to the nation of Israel, but rejected.
+Jesus was formally presented to the nation of Israel, but he was rejected.
 How strange for the king to be accused, arrested, and crucified.
-But Jesus demonstrated his power even over death through his resurrection, and gained access for us into his kingdom.
+But Jesus demonstrated his power even over death through his resurrection and gained access for us into his kingdom.
 With all this evidence that Jesus is God’s Son, we, too, should accept him as our Lord.

-Click here to view or print the bible outline of the “Gospel of Matthew – Jesus is the Messiah”.
+Click here to view or print the above Bible outline on the “Gospel of Matthew“